 Miles of highway

 Miles of main and short line railroads

 Rail systems, including 6 Class 1 railroads and 23 short-line railroads serving small communities and rural areas

 Tennessee businesses enjoy access to fast and efficient railroad service.
-Six Class 1 railroads (out of seven in the U.S.) operate in Tennessee, creating 2,177 miles of rail.
+Six Class 1 railroads (out of seven in the U.S.) operate in Tennessee, creating over 2,100, miles of rail.
 Railroads include BNSF, Canadian National/Illinois Central Railroad, CSX Transportation, Kansas City Southern, Norfolk Southern, and Union Pacific.
-Eighteen shortline railroads provide an additional 842 miles of rail.
+Nineteen shortline railroads provide an additional 817 miles of rail.

-Memphis is the third largest rail center in the U.S., trailing only Chicago and St. Louis.
-Memphis is also one of only four U.S. cities served by five or more of the seven long-haul Class 1 rail systems.
+Memphis is one of the largest rail centers in the U.S. and is one of only four U.S. cities served by five or more of the seven long-haul Class 1 rail systems.

-Our network of eight interstate highways puts most major U.S. markets within a day’s drive or less.
-Tennessee ranks #1 in the southeast for truck transportation employment and employment in the couriers and messengers sector.
+Our network of seven interstate highways puts most major U.S. markets within a day’s drive or less.

 |New York City||1096||886||818||707||1015||631|